KastKing Braided Fishing Line

 There will be some color bleeding, but it is not that big of a deal.
 Also for the equivalent strength in monofilament, the Power Pro has a smaller diameter, so you can fit more onto your reel and have the same tensile strength.
 We really like the fact that it has a narrower line, which reduces drag wherever you are.
 When you cast this line, drag is reduced through the air and results in a farther cast.
 It also leads to more bottom time as tides and waves create less drag on the line.

 Power Pro has been around in the braided fishing line craze since the beginning.
 They make some of the best braided lines and are always improving their products.
-We really like the knot strength, abrasion resistance, and its casting ability.
+We really like the knot strength, abrasion resistance, and casting ability.
 When we talk to experts and professionals, they always mention Power Pro or compare some other braided line to Power Pro.

 The only thing stopping us from giving this a perfect score is the fact that it is a bit pricy.
-While other braided lines work almost as good, we don’t think any can really be better than Power Pro.
+While other braided lines work almost as well, we don’t think any can really be better than Power Pro.
 It comes in varying diameters and lengths, so pick the one you want.
 It is treated with enhanced body technology for an incredibly round and sensitive line.
 If you are willing to pay a premium for your fishing lines, you should seriously look into Power Pro.